fluxxus-nl/ATDD.TestScriptor/README.md

 ```powershell
 Install-Module ATDD.TestScriptor
 ```
-- to install for current user; no admin privileges required:
+- to install for current user only; no admin privileges required:
 ```powershell
 Install-Module ATDD.TestScriptor -Scope CurrentUser
 ```